rtulke/ansible-humanlog_2/README.md

 --------

 In Ansible 2.5.3 there is a small bug in task_queue_manager.py To fix this, open the file task_queue_manager.py see below.
-In Ansible 2.5.4 fixed by ansible
+In Ansible 2.5.4 it is fixed by ansible.

 **RedHat Fix:**
 ```bash